cryptimeleon/subzero/README.md

 The role is not relevant for function return values, or when passing in function arguments.

 ### Group Types
 All variables of algebraic type `group element` also have a group type.
 By default, the group type is `G1`.
 When pairings are used in a protocol, then the group type can also be `G2` or `GT`.
-See [pairing](#pairing) for more details.
+See [pairings](#pairings) for more details.

 Note that function parameters and function return types will never have a group type, even if they have type `group element`.